Are you wondering what is gluten-free pizza?

 Mostly, mozzarella, parmesan, and cheddar cheese do not contain gluten.
 Some may contain starch or cellulose to keep the shreds from sticking together.

 However, the starches and cellulose utilized in producing these cheeses typically do not contain gluten.

 If you are unsure about a specific brand of cheese, read the label to determine whether it contains any gluten-containing ingredients, such as wheat, barley, or rye.

 Gluten can’t be found in pepperoni; thus, it’s safe to eat.

 However, gluten contamination is possible via cross-contact with other toppings, and some spices may contain gluten.
 Always make it a habit to double-check the product’s packaging to ensure that it does not contain gluten.

 Hormel and Bridgford Pepperoni are just a few pepperoni brands available in gluten-free varieties.
-Vegetables like artichokes and peppers are among the gluten-free meat substitutes you may use in place of pepperoni.
+Vegetables like artichokes and peppers are among the gluten-free meat substitutes you may use instead of pepperoni.

 The Last Slice

 You’ve probably noticed that gluten-free products, like gluten-free pizza, gluten-free frozen yogurt, and even gluten-free beverages, have grown more common in recent years as the gluten-free diet has become both a trend and a marketing strategy.

 Gluten-free meals are available at restaurants of all types and price ranges, and there’s a solid reason for this: they’re better for your health.